 There is nothing wrong with heading out of town for the weekend or even planning an extended excursion.
 But if you’re already struggling to make ends meet, it is not the time to splurge on five-star hotels and first-class flights.

 Instead, plan vacations in a way that minimizes costs — such as by being flexible with your travel dates, as we point out in “11 Smart Ways to Save on Travel.”

 7. Splurging on clothes

-Those new heels you’ve been coveting have finally gone on clearance.
+Those new shoes you’ve been coveting have finally gone on clearance.
 But if your budget says no, it’s wise to leave them at the store.

 Numerous studies have shown that material purchases do not make us happy for long.
 Instead, we get more satisfaction from spending on experiences.